Head Cheese: What's The Deal?

 cycheese

-Head cheese is a meat jelly or terrine made of meat
+Head cheese is a meat jelly or terrine made from the meat of a calf or pig's head

 cycheese